BitcoinDesign/Guide/guide/foundations/principles.md

 The Bitcoin network doesn’t need to know your name for you to use it.
 Strive to collect as little personal information as possible about your users.
 When absolutely required to provide the product services, collect only the bare minimum and consider if and when this can be discarded when no longer necessary.
 If you collect personal information, be transparent about why and how you will use and store it.

 {% include tip/open.html color="green" icon="check" label="Do this" %}

 - Minimize the personal information you collect
 - Avoid address reuse
 - Embrace privacy-preserving options when relevant (running a full node, compact block filters, Tor, Lightning Network, coin selection, schnorr signatures, payjoin, coinswap, etc.)

 {% include tip/close.html %}

 {% include tip/open.html color="red" icon="forbid" label="Don't do this" %}

-- Collect and store personal information not required for the functionality of your product.
+- Collect and store personal information not required for the functionality of your product

 {% include tip/close.html %}

 ---